-Samantha Vilkins is a PhD candidate in science communication and Communications and Engagement Officer at the Australian National Centre for the Public Awareness of Science at The Australian National University in Canberra.
+Samantha Vilkins is a PhD candidate in science communication at the Australian National Centre for the Public Awareness of Science at The Australian National University in Canberra.

-She has a scintillating and mysterious past in discrete mathematics and computational science, and still sees graph theory everywhere.
-Her research focuses on the uses of quantified evidence in public policy, and what gets left behind by metrics and statistics.
+Drawing on a background in mathematics and an ungodly fascination with bureaucracy, her current research focuses on the uses of quantified evidence in politics, and what gets left behind by metrics and statistics.

-Her work has been on display at the National Museum and the National Library, and is part of the Science Gallery Melbourne's 2018 PERFECTION exhibit.
+Her visual design work has been on display at the National Museum of Australia and the National Library of Australia, and was part of the Science Gallery Melbourne's 2018 PERFECTION exhibit.